Treatment of Pythiosis

 Some cases require surgery to remove affected tissue if it is in an area that is resectable.
 Surgical removal is not always possible and does not always completely remove all infected tissues, so anti-fungals and/or immunotherapy are usually recommended with or without surgery.

-Since Pythium Insidiosum is not a true fungus, anti-fungal drugs alone will not completely eliminate the infection.
+Since Pythium Insidiosum is not a true fungus, anti-fungal drugs alone will NOT completely eliminate the infection.
 Anti-fungals are also very expensive and can eventually cause liver toxicity.
 The anti-fungals used most often are: Sporonox, Itraconazole, Terbinafine, Fluconazole, Amphotericin B, Ketoconazole.
 Here is a link to a study on Antifungal Drug Resistance.

 Contact PavLab for the USDA approved Immunotherapy treatment at 800-856-9655.

-It is recommended that your vet prescribe a corticosteroid such as prednisone to reduce swelling and inflammation.
+It is recommended that your vet prescribe a low dosage corticosteroid such as prednisone to reduce swelling and inflammation.
 This will immediately make your dog feel better and will help to help increase appetite which is another important aspect in treating this disease.
 Nutrition is a very important part of the treatment regimen in order to boost the immune system.

 Click here for our HEALTHY DOG DIET recommendations.